 Run/Debug Configuration: Tox

-The dialog box consists of the following tabs:
+The dialog consists of the following tabs:

 Specify here the Python environments/interpreters, where your project will be executed.
 So doing, the environments are delimited with commas, for example,

-|Project||Click this drop-down list to select one of the projects, opened in the same PyCharm window, where this run/debug configuration should be used.
+Click this list to select one of the projects, opened in the same PyCharm window, where this run/debug configuration should be used.
 If there is only one open project, this field is not displayed.

+This field shows the list of environment variables.
 If the list contains several variables, they are delimited with semicolons.

-Select one of the pre-configured Python interpreters from the drop-down list.|
+Select one of the pre-configured Python interpreters from the list.

 In this field, specify the string to be passed to the interpreter.
 If necessary, click , and type the string in the editor.

 Specify a directory to be used by the running task.

 Select this checkbox to add all content roots of your project to the environment variable PYTHONPATH;

 Select this checkbox to add all source roots of your project to the environment variable PYTHONPATH;

 Click to open the dialog and specify the following settings: